reallucky84/Android/README.md

-mvp architecture with firebase database
+MVP architecture with Firebase Database